Sitecore-Community/Sitecore.Speak.Guidance/Component Development/Coding Guidelines/RazorViewCSHTML.md

 - Avoid having database calls in the Model or Razor view.

+- Set HasNestedControls to true when the view supports nested components.

 - Prefix the component CSS class with `sc-`.

-- Set HasNestedControls to true when the view supports nested components.
+- Prefix all data attribute names with `data-sc-`.

+- Use dash (-) to separate words in attribute names (for example, `data-sc-property-name`)

 - Use the `data-sc-component` attribute to identify the component.